saoj/piping/README.md

 ```

 ## Pipe Asynchronous Way
-Using a single pipe to send messages from thread B to thread A. No synchronization around shared variables is neeeded.
+Using a single pipe to send messages from thread B to thread A. No synchronization around shared variables is needed.

 ```java
 public class OpMessage implements Transferable<OpMessage> {